dev-human/dev-human/README.md

 # dev-human

-**dev-human** is a collaborative blog created by developers, for developers, focused on non-technical, lightning content.
+**dev-human** is a collaborative blog created by developers, for developers, focused on non-technical, lightening content.
 Visit the website to get more info: http://dev-human.com .

 Powered by [Sculpin](http://sculpin.io).